 Unless there is a storm close to the area, the gulf feels calmer than the ocean on the east side of Florida.
-The wind will still gather some large waves here, but they seem to always be calmer on scale than the waves that have journeyed a longer distance over the sea.
+The wind will still gather some large waves here, but they seem to always be calmer on the scale than the waves that have journeyed a long distance over the sea.
 The gulf water also seems warmer most of the year.

 Local water temps on Marco Island

-The warmest water temperature is in August, with an average around 87.3°F / 30.7°C. The coldest month is January, with an average water temperature of 67.1°F / 19.5°C. May through October you will find water above 75 degrees and it feels very inviting.
+The warmest water temperature is in August, with an average of around 87.3°F / 30.7°C. The coldest month is January, with an average water temperature of 67.1°F / 19.5°C. May through October you will find water above 75 degrees and it feels very inviting.

 This resort was a great location on the gulf and the sunsets here are legendary for a reason.
 If you want a vacation like this for yourself, just make sure you book through TZort to save the most possible.